jasoneflood/gdp12Hugo/docs/aws/content/0003_DamAndPolicyCreation/activity.md

 ---
-title: "Activity"
+title: "Basic DAM Operations"
-weight: 2
+weight: 30
+chapter: false
 ---

-# IBM Guardium Data Protection – Basic DAM operations
+## Learning Objectives

+• Understand how to generate database traffic using SLP stories.

+• Learn to navigate Guardium DAM reports

+• Create and customize activity dashboards

 In this section we will explore some basic DAM capabilities.
 To do this we must first generate some traffic.

+## Step 1: Login to SLP

 We visit SLP (SLPURL in Event dashboard -> Event Outputs) and login.

 ![setup](/static/images/part3/1.png)

-username: admin
+username: :code[admin]{showCopyAction=true}
-password: slp.trial!
+password: :code[slp.trial!]{showCopyAction=true}

+## Step 2: Access Story Book Mode

 Once logged in click on the story book icon in the top nav section.